ZByongC/ZB-Sudoku/README.md

-# java-sudoku
+# ZBsudoku
-The project that Implements sudoku-game in Java language.
+The project that implement sudoku-game in java.